jaromir-sukuba/nvm/readme.md

 ## What is in this repository?
-Here are complete set of design files, manufacturing data, source files, test results and other resources that I used the process of building nanovoltmeter.
-This process was not a coincidence, but response to nanovoltmeter challenge by TiN on [his website](https://xdevs.com/article/nvm_comp/)
+Here are the complete set of design files, manufacturing data, source files, test results and other resources that I used in the process of building a nanovoltmeter.
+This process was not a coincidence, but a response to the nanovoltmeter challenge by TiN on [his website](https://xdevs.com/article/nvm_comp/)
 ![Outside view](/media/IMG_0002_.jpg?raw=true)

-## What is nanovoltmeter and what is it good for?
+## What is a nanovoltmeter and what is it good for?
-Well, nanovoltmeter is voltmeter that has sensitivity, noise and stability good enough to resolve voltages expressed in nanovolts.
-While many multimeters do have quite sensitive low voltage ranges, the resolution (least significant digit) is usually in order of hundreds of nanovolts - and value of this last digit is often diminished by noise and nonlinearity of the meter.
-So, for proper low signal measurements having higher sensitivity is mandatory.
+Well, a nanovoltmeter is a voltmeter that has the sensitivity, noise and stability to resolve voltages down to the nanovolts.
+While many multimeters do have quite sensitive low voltage ranges, the resolution (least significant digit) is usually in the order of hundreds of nanovolts - and value of this last digit is often diminished by the noise and nonlinearity of the meter.
+So, for proper low signal measurements, having a higher sensitivity is mandatory.
-Measurement of such as low voltages is useful for many applications, for example resolving small voltage differences in various differential and bridge circuits, measurement of very small resistances - with appropriate current source.
+Measurement of such low voltages is useful for many applications, for example resolving small voltage differences in various differential and bridge circuits and the measurement of very small resistances - with an appropriate current source.
-Commercial nanovoltmeters do exist, like Keithley model 2182A or Keysight 34420a, but with hefty price tag, so DIY design definitely has its place.
+Commercial nanovoltmeters do exist, like the Keithley model 2182A or Keysight 34420A, but with a hefty price tag, so a DIY design definitely has its place.

 ## xDevs challenge
-While I was tinkering with DIY test and measurement tools for a while now, I never had impulse to discover nanovolt world.
-Such as trigger happened on September 2nd, 2021, when TiN from xdevs site launched [nanovolt challenge](https://xdevs.com/article/nvm_comp/).
-In nutshell, it called for design of opensourced nanovoltmeter, with parameters comparable to commercial designs and timeframe of 256 days.
-That is nontrivial task, in my case it was even more so, because I not only never designed low signal circuits before, but I never even operated any nanovoltmeter.
-That is unfavorable starting position and jumping into deep end rather than dipping my toes into the problematics.
-To ease my mind, I waited a few days to see how others reacted at [eevblog forum](https://www.eevblog.com/forum/metrology/nanovolt-design-challenge-build-and-show-your-own-nv-meter-in-256-days/?all).
+While I have been tinkering with DIY test and measurement tools for a while now, I never had an impulse to discover the nanovolt world.
+Such a trigger happened on September 2nd, 2021, when TiN from xdevs site launched the [nanovolt challenge](https://xdevs.com/article/nvm_comp/).
+In nutshell, it called for the design of an open-source nanovoltmeter, with parameters comparable to commercial designs and a timeframe of 256 days.
+That is a non-trivial task, and in my case it was even more so, because I had not only never designed low signal circuits before, but had I never operated a nanovoltmeter.
+That is quite an unfavorable starting position and jumping into the deep end rather than dipping my toes into the problematics.
+To ease my mind, I waited a few days to see how others reacted on the [eevblog forum](https://www.eevblog.com/forum/metrology/nanovolt-design-challenge-build-and-show-your-own-nv-meter-in-256-days/?all).
 I can't say that it encouraged me.
-On the other hand, I spent a few days researching online sources and studying service manuals of proven test gear of reputable vendors.
-Too bad they stopped supplying us with schematics in early 90's of last century; but even that material was very helpful in understanding both what are the requirements for such as meter, as well as means to achieve it.
+On the other hand, I spent a few days researching online sources and studying the service manuals of proven test gear from reputable vendors.
+Too bad they stopped supplying us with schematics in early 90s of the last century; but even that material was very helpful in understanding both what the requirements are for such a meter, as well as the means to achieve it.

 ## NVM design, part 1 - design requirements
-Armed with new knowledge I started dissecting the challenge project requirements.
+Armed with new knowledge I started dissecting the challenge requirements.

 > Have local onboard power regulation.
 Single common DC (+9 to +24 VDC) or 110/220VAC mains input jack is expected.

 Okay, I think I can do this.
-On the other hand, any reasonable mains powered voltmeter has to have isolated PSU section which powers the input dividers/amplifiers and ADC, so that measurement potential could be unrelated to digital part with all the user IO and communication IO - which is needed to be Earthed or somewhere close to that potential.
+On the other hand, any reasonable mains-powered voltmeter has to have an isolated PSU section which powers the input dividers/amplifiers and ADC, so that the measurement potential could be unrelated to the digital section with all the user and communication IO - which is needed to be earthed or somewhere close to that potential.
-This one calls for either DC or AC power, but it could be combined by having PSU operating from appropriate DC voltage (12V sounds like a good starting point) and attach small AC/DC SMPS to provide power from mains.
+This one calls for either DC or AC power, but it could be combined by having a PSU operating from an appropriate DC voltage (12V sounds like a good starting point) and attach a small AC/DC SMPS to provide power from mains.

 > Provide DC Voltage measurement ranges ±100 µV or below and include ±1V and ±10VDC range.

-This one looks innocent, but having both 10V and 100uV input on the same jacks implies either switching input amplifiers, or inserting voltage divider into the signal path, preferable by relay.
+This one looks innocent, but having both 10V and 100uV input on the same jacks implies either switching input amplifiers, or inserting a voltage divider into the signal path, preferable through a relay.
 Some older nanovoltmeters (Keithley model 181) had two different inputs - one for higher ranges, another one with low TEMF connector for sensitive ranges.

 > Have at least two user-accessible input channels for signal to be measured.

 Oh my, another relay.
-Relays are good, but may introduce offset errors into signals, due to thermal voltages (TEMF, short for thermal electromotive force) generated on contacts, when relay heats up from coil power.
-The voltages may be around few microvolts down to few nanovolts, definitely something to consider in this design.
-TEMF is the main enemy of nanovoltmeter and this acronym will be used in following text a few more times.
+Relays are good, but may introduce offset errors into signals due to thermal voltages (TEMF, short for Thermal Electromotive Force) generated on the contacts, when the relay heats up from coil power.
+The voltages may be around a few microvolts down to nanovolts, definitely something to consider in this design.
+TEMF is the main enemy of the nanovoltmeter and this acronym will be used in following text a few more times.

 > Have low-thermal connection interface to minimize thermal EMF parasitic errors.